marshallpeters5/README-generator/Develop/README.md

-# README Generator
+# My Project Title

 ## Description

-This application allows the user to dynamically create a high quality README.md file for their work ny using the command terminal.
+This is a placeholder description.

 ## Table of Contents